-At the beginning of 2016 I took the decision to enter the world of stock photography to give me some focus in my retirement, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability, I have spondylosis and osteoarthritis, would allow.
-After doing quite a bit of research I eventually opted for four agencies with the main two being iStock by Getty and Alamy who I now use for all sales of my photographs for both commercial and private use.
-Photographs from these portfolios have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravan Club, Kinder Chocolate and numerous internet based companies.
+At the beginning of 2016 I took the decision to enter the world of stock photography to give me some focus in my retirement, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability would allow.
+After doing quite a bit of research I eventually opted for a number of agencies with the main two being iStock by Getty and Alamy who I now use for all sales of my photographs for both commercial and private use.
+Photographs from these portfolios have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravan Club, Kinder Chocolate, Good Housekeeping, Country Living and numerous internet based companies.